ramiropredassi/first-project-with-real-data/README.md

 ## Data Understanding and Preprocessing

 ### 1. Class Distribution and Imbalance
-The dataset consisted of five selected classes, representing a total of **1,500 curves** (300 curves per class).
+The final dataset consisted of five selected classes, representing a total of **1,500 curves** (300 curves per class).

 The data was stratified and split into:
 - **49% Training**
 - **30% Testing**
 - **21% Validation**